 I became interested in odes after moving to Delaware.
 As a birder, I had always loved chasing new life birds, but since my life list for the lower 48 states is currently 721, there are very few life birds left to chase.
 I decided I needed a new taxon.
 After spending a summer looking at odes and butterflies, I choose odes because I thought they were more fun to photograph.
 I then started my quest to photograph all the species of odonates that occur on the Delmarva Penninsula.
 I owe a great debt to two people who helped me gain knowledge about how to identify and find odonates.
 First, to my long time friend Pierre Deviche who introduced my to the concept of watching odes and generously shared his knowledge about them.
 Second, I am greatly indebted to the dean of Delmarva odonatologists, Hal White, whose decades of exploration of the peninsula laid the groundwork for everything we know today about odes here.
 Hal has been very generous and patient in helping me learn about odonates.

 Currently I have photographed 131 of the 135 species known to occur on the penninsula, although I have had to go outside the penninsula to find and photograph many species that are rare or no longer occur here.
 My list of species seen on the penninsula is 115.
 My North American ode list stands at 282.
 With almost 200 more to go in North America, I have many lifer odes to chase!

 I love sharing knowledge of odes with others.
 I am active on several Facebook Groups, including Northeast Odonata, Southeast Odes and Odonata of the Eastern United States.
-I regularly attend meetings of The Dragonfly Societies of the Americas and currently serve as Secretary for the Society.
+I regularly attend meetings of The Dragonfly Societies of the Americas and currently serve as Vice President (United States) for the Society.
 I am also currently serving as President of the Delaware Ornithological Society.